We have much more to do and your continued support is needed now more than ever.

 Edible Gardens: A Win-Win for Pollinators and People

-Gardeners who include plants for bees, butterflies, hummingbirds and other pollinators not only offer important habitat for these species, they often enjoy a greater fruit and vegetable bounty come harvest-time.
+Gardeners who include plants for bees, butterflies, hummingbirds, and other pollinators not only offer important habitat for these species, they often enjoy a greater fruit and vegetable bounty come harvest-time.
 Bees, in particular, are master pollinators of many of our fruits and vegetables.
 In fact, we rely on pollinators for one-third of our food supply, but pollinators are facing many challenges including habitat loss, disease, and harmful pesticides.
+Our partner, Botanical Interests provides organic, non-GMO, open-pollinated seeds for food and wildlife gardening.

 The following are a few tips you can follow to help your garden crops thrive and support local wildlife pollinators at the same time.